 ˈvāp | Verb

 The process of inhaling and exhaling vapor with the use of a vaporizer, electronic cigarette, dab rig, e-nail, or similar device.
 These devices utilize a heating element to quickly vaporize the active ingredients in cannabis for smooth, non-combusting consumption.
-Vaporization also allows patients who require stronger medical cannabis products safer access to higher-potency cannabis through the use of concentrates and extracts.
+Vaporization also allows people who require stronger medical cannabis products safer access to higher-potency cannabis through the use of concentrates and extracts.

 ˈvāp ˈpen | Noun